juneyong-lee/juneyong-lee.github.io/_posts/2019-3-31-Contamination-Test.md

 ![]({{ juneyong-lee.github.io }}/images/Test.jpg) <BR>

-The sterile hood one on the left came out clean and work area one one the right had two molds.
+The sterile hood one on the left came out clean and the work area petri dish on the right had two molds.

 <BR>